Key Quote

 Technique 2 — EXPOSITORY DIALOGUE / DRAMATIC FRAMING

-Shakespeare uses Leonato's description as exposition — introducing the Beatrice-Benedick dynamic before either character appears on stage.
-This narrative framing creates anticipation: the audience is primed to watch for their first encounter.
-By filtering the description through Leonato — a father figure and authority — Shakespeare gives the 'merry war' social legitimacy (accepted status).
+Shakespeare uses Leonato's description as expositionexposition — Background information provided to the audience at the start of a narrative — introducing the Beatrice-Benedick dynamic before either character appears on stage.
+This narrative framingnarrative framing — The way a story is introduced or presented to shape audience perception creates anticipation: the audience is primed to watch for their first encounter.
+By filtering the description through Leonato — a father figure and authority — Shakespeare gives the 'merry war' social legitimacylegitimacy — The quality of being accepted as valid or reasonable.

 The phrase 'a kind of merry war' introduces subtle ambiguity — 'kind of' suggests it is not quite war, not quite play.
 This captures the play's central question about their relationship: is it genuine antagonism masking attraction, or genuine attraction masking fear?
 Leonato, for all his proximity, doesn't fully understand the dynamic he describes.